pandoc-ext/list-table/README.md

 ## Cell attributes

-If the first inline element of a table cell is an empty Span it is removed and its attributes are transferred to the table cell.
+If the first inline element of a table cell is an empty Span, it is removed and its attributes are transferred to the table cell.
 The `colspan` and `rowspan` attributes are supported.